AnthonyCaliendo/to_dah/README.md

 * [x] Required: Did you create an issue on the repo and include /cc @codepathreview @codepath in the issue body?
 * [x] Optional: Persist the todo items into SQLite instead of a text file
 * [x] Optional: Improve style of the todo items in the list using a custom adapter
-* [/] Optional: Add support for completion due dates for todo items (and display within listview item)
+* [x] Optional: Add support for completion due dates for todo items (and display within listview item)
-    - I didn't like the design of showing them in the listview item, but implemented due dates
+    - I didn't like the design of showing them in the listview item, but implemented due dates so counting this as completed
-* [/] Optional: Use a DialogFragment instead of new Activity for editing items
+* [ ] Optional: Use a DialogFragment instead of new Activity for editing items
-    -  I didn't like this UI; However I did use a dialog for confirming delete.
+    -  I didn't like this UI, so didn't implement this.
+However I did use a dialog for confirming delete.

  Notes:  I read up on material design a little bit, mostly to play around with in this app (but it doesn't implement it really).